elvis-messiaen/Monitoring-IA/README.md

 **Access Dashboards**: Navigate to http://localhost:3000 (admin/admin) and select dashboards from the left menu.

 **Note**: Dashboards require active traffic to display metrics.
-Use the `/predict` or `/monitoring/test/prediction` endpoints to generate data.
+Run `python scripts/simuler_predictions.py` to quickly generate test data and populate all metrics.

 ## 🐳 Docker Services